morauszkia/coding-notes/python/basics.md

 ```

 :::info
 Python is dynamically and strongly typed.
 Variables can be reassigned to hold values of different types, than when they were first declared.
-However, there is no automatic type coercion, we need to explicity convert variables to other types, if we want to pass them as arguments to functions that accept other types as parameters or when combining values of different types.
+However, there is no automatic type coercion, we need to explicitly convert variables to other types, if we want to pass them as arguments to functions that accept other types as parameters or when combining values of different types.
 :::

 The conversion of one type of value to another is also called _type casting_.